questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 />

-I don’t have the data to tell why the average speed is lower, but I would think this could be attributed to more vehicles on the road as a result of Uber, Lyft, and other FHV, along with urban planning, for example cycle lanes making for less space on the road and more congestion.
+I don’t have the data to tell why the average speed is lower, but I would intuitively attribute this to more vehicles on the road as a result of Uber, Lyft, and other FHV, along with urban planning, for example cycle lanes making for less space on the road and more congestion.

+Whatever the underlying reasons, the impact is visible, and it is significant.
-The impact is significant.
-Over the past 10 years, increased traffic has cost up to $10 an hour per taxi.
+Over the past 10 years, slower traffic has cost up to $10 an hour per taxi.
 To put this in context, this means $29,000 per driver per year (8 hours a day, no holidays), or 300 million dollars a year for the NYC cab industry!
 And these are lower bound numbers.
 In reality, drivers share cabs.
 If we assume all of the 13,500 cabs are constantly on the road, this adds up to 1.2 billion dollars a year lost for the industry!

 ## Customers are losing too

-The pricing system was designed to align the interests of the drivers and the passengers.
+The pricing system was designed to motivate drivers and riders to play fair.
-These incentives are almost gone today, and I think the pricing system is becoming counterproductive.
+These incentives are almost gone today, which makes the meter system counter-productive.

 When the average driver could expect to drive at 13mph 10 years ago, their expected speed is now around 9mph, way below the 12mph threshold.
-This becomes pretty apparent when we overlay the two meter states over the average speed.
+The loss of incentive becomes apparent if we look at it over time as follows:

 <img
   alt="A chart showing how the value of the incentive of driving customers faster has disappeared for NYC cab drivers"